What is PFA?

 PFA Film Club hosts free screenings of thought-provoking films, followed by a discussion about the raised philosophical issues, for general public.

-In 2025 the Film Club will be held on every third WEDNESDAY of the month at the Café of St. Hilda's East Community Centre, 18 Club Row, London E2 7EY.
+In 2026 the Film Club will be held on every third WEDNESDAY of the month at the Café of St. Hilda's East Community Centre, 18 Club Row, London E2 7EY.
 The nearest station (just a few minutes walk) is Shoreditch High Street (Overground).
-The screening will start at 6:30 pm and we need to vacate the building by 9:00 pm (please, note the change of time from last year!).
+The screening will generally start at 6:30 pm (on some occasions, for longer films, we will start at 6pm) and we need to vacate the building by 9:00 pm.
 We offer complimentary light refreshments during the event.

-This year’s films all revolve around the theme of “journey” – plenty of opportunity for philosophical exploration!
+This year’s films all revolve around the theme of “choice” – plenty of opportunity for philosophical exploration!

 Aug *** No film club - summer break***